clicksign/python-dev-test/README.md

       strings, and a string;
     - `pie` value and a list of one list of strings, and a string or None;

 # Getting started
 1) Install pandas library with `pip install pandas`;
 2) Install sqlalchemy library with `pip install sqlalchemy`;
 3) Install matplotlib library with `pip install matplotlib`;
 4) Install jinja2 library with `pip install jinja2`;
-5) Install pdfkit library with `pip install pdfkit`;
-6) Access `services.variables.py` to configure the script;
+5) Access `services.variables.py` to configure the script;
-7) Perform a variables' compliance test with `py.exe main.py --test`;
+6) Perform a variables' compliance test with `py.exe main.py --test`;
-8) You can start the script manually with `py.exe main.py --start`;
+7) You can start the script manually with `py.exe main.py --start`;
-9) You can continue from where you left off with `py.exe main.py --proceed`;
+8) You can continue from where you left off with `py.exe main.py --proceed`;
-10) You can process only the first rows of data with  `py.exe main.py --start --one-time`;
+9) You can process only the first rows of data with  `py.exe main.py --start --one-time`;
-11) You can continue from where you left off running only once with `py.exe main.py --proceed --one-time`;
+10) You can continue from where you left off running only once with `py.exe main.py --proceed --one-time`;
-12) Perform a SQLite content analysis with `py.exe main.py --analyse`.
+11) Perform a SQLite content analysis and HTML view creation with `py.exe main.py --analyse`.

 `-t | --test` tests variables and other functions to process data.<br>
 `-s | --start` erases the database and start from scratch.
 Running